birdandhike.com logo

 The Hike

-From the Rings Trail trailhead (Table 2, Waypoint 1), the trail starts on the Rings Trail and descends through a cleft in the cliffs to the desert floor below.
-For details of this section, see the description of the Rings Trail.
+From the Visitor Center (Table 1, Waypoint 01), the trail runs west along the Picnic Area road to the Rings Trail trailhead (Wpt.
+02).
+The trail follows the Rings Trail and descends through a cleft in the cliffs (Banshee Canyon) to the desert floor below and a trail junction with the Rings Loop Trail (Wpt.
+03).
+For details of this section, see the Rings Trail.

-From the bottom of the Rings Trail cleft in the rocks, the HW-MH trail runs southwest (initially following an old road) to get around the south side of the striking promontory crag that can be seen from the bottom of the hole-in-the-wall cleft.
-Watch for a trail marker on the southeast side of the promontory crag.
-After about 0.75 miles, the trail reaches a junction (Wpt.
-2) with the trail that comes up from Wild Horse Road.
+From the trail junction (Wpt.
+03), the HW-MH trail runs southwest on marked trails to pass the south side of the striking promontory crag that can be seen from the hole-in-the-wall cleft.
+Watch for carsonite trail markers and Barber Loop signs along the trail.
+After about 1.20 miles, the trail reaches a junction (Wpt.
+07) with the trail that comes up from Wild Horse Road.
 The road, about 0.3 miles south of the junction, is an alternative trailhead.

 Hole-in-the-Wall to Mid Hills Trail

 From the trail junction, the trail turns right and runs north for about 0.7 miles to what appears to be a pass on the horizon (Wpt.
-3), but which actually is a narrow gap between the mountains.
+9), but which actually is a narrow gap between the mountains.
 To get there, the trail follows a bench between a broad sandy wash to the west and distinctively banded volcanic cliffs to the east.
 The vegetation on the bench is low-growing Mojave Desert Scrub with lots of Mojave Yucca and Buckhorn Cholla, and there are many cholla-spine-fortified Desert Woodrat (packrat) nests among the yuccas.
 The fire burned the entire mountain across the wash to the west.
 About 200 yards before getting to the narrow gap, the trail passes two tree-sized Mojave Yuccas as it runs around the east side of a rocky knob with lots of Barrel Cactus.
-The trail then goes above and to the east of the narrow gap, passes through a gate (sign says 6.2 miles to MH), and drops into the sandy wash north of the narrow gap and into the burned area.
+The trail then goes above and to the east of the narrow gap, passes through a gate (Wpt.
+10; sign says 6.2 miles to MH) and drops into the sandy wash (Wpt.
+11) north of the narrow gap.
+The trail runs into the burned area here.

 Hole-in-the-Wall to Mid Hills Trail

-The trail starts up the wash, then quickly leaves the wash and follows old roads northwest for about 0.5 miles to a fork in the road below the Opalite Cliffs (Wpt.
-4), which is a light-colored cliff capped with black lava.
+The trail starts up the wash, then quickly leaves the wash and follows old roads northwest (past a campsite below the Opalite Cliffs; Wpt.
+12) for about 0.5 miles to a fork (Wpt.
+13) in the road below the Opalite Cliffs, which are light-colored cliffs capped with black lava.
 The vegetation along here used to be relatively lush in the wash and on the north-facing slopes (species including Single-leaf Pinyon, Utah Juniper, Desert Almond, Catclaw Acacia, and other large shrubs).
-I would imagine that the shrubs are resprouting, but the trees don't seem to do so well in the fire.
+The shrubs are resprouting, but few trees survived the fire.

-From the Opalite Cliffs, the trail runs almost due north towards a saddle on the horizon about 2 air-miles distant (entirely burned).
-From the fork beneath the Opalite Cliffs, the trail follows an old road northeast (not northwest) for about 190 yards, turns north (Wpt.
-5), quickly crosses another road, and then starts up the gentle bajada towards the saddle on the horizon.
-The trail runs up a wash for a ways, then leaves the wash and runs up onto low ridges.
+From the Opalite Cliffs (Wpt.
+13), the trail runs northeast on another dirt road to a trail junction (Wpt.
+14).
+Here, the Barber Loop Trail continues northeast, while the HW-MH Trail turns left and heads north towards a saddle on the horizon about 2 air-miles distant (entirely burned).
+The trail runs up a wash for a ways (Wpt.
+15), then leaves the wash to the right and runs up onto low ridges.
 The vegetation through here used to be dense higher-elevation Mojave Desert Scrub with Big Sagebrush, various cholla, Mojave Yucca and Banana Yucca, Nevada Ephedra, and California Buckwheat.
+The shrubs are resprouting.

 Hole-in-the-Wall to Mid Hills Trail